Error Messages When Opening Files

 - Sierra Chart Installed Into Program Files Folder

-This page lists various reasons why you may receive an error message in the Sierra Chart Message Log about a file or folder that cannot be opened or accessed whether this is for reading from or writing to the file.
-Or about the Data folder not being created.
+This page lists various reasons why you may receive an error message or messages in the Sierra Chart Message Log about a file or folder that cannot be opened or accessed whether this is for reading from or writing to the file.
+There can also be error messages about the Data Files Folder not being created.
 Solutions are provided.

 - Error opening file